Soutrik05/juris_ai/README.md

 # juris_ai
-This is a AISOC hacathon project
+This is a AISOC hackathon project